co-operating-systems/PhD/Logic/ABLP.md

      s:domain :Principal.
 ```

 The range is not defined, though it really should be either a graph or a dereferenceable information resource, which on HTTP GET would return a Graph.
+That use is visible from the [httpspeech.n3](https://github.com/w3c/N3/blob/master/tests/N3Tests/07test/httpspeech.n3) example.